codigrate/.github/profile/README.md

 ## Plugins and Themes

-Plugins and themes made by Codigrate.
+Our team made plugins and themes for IDEs.

 <p align="center">
   <a href="https://codigrate.com">